Mirantis: Financing history

+It raised another $10 million from Red Hat, Ericsson and Sapphire Ventures in June 2013.

+In October 2014, Mirantis raised $100 million in a Series B financing round led by Insight Venture Partners, and joined by existing investors Intel Capital, WestSummit Capital, Telefonaktiebolaget L.M.
+Ericsson and Sapphire Ventures.

+In August 2015, Intel led an additional $100 million funding round with new investor Goldman Sachs and existing investors August Capital, Insight Venture Partners, Ericsson, Sapphire Ventures and WestSummit Capital.

+In August 2026, IREN acquired Mirantis for 12.6 million shares of IREN and about $40 million in cash.

 Acquisitions

-In 2016, Mirantis acquired TCP Cloud, a Czech startup that developed managed services for OpenStack.
+In September 2016, Mirantis acquired TCP Cloud, a Czech startup that developed managed services for OpenStack, for $30 million.

-On Nov 13, 2019, Mirantis acquired Docker Enterprise Technology Platform and all associated IP: Docker Enterprise Engine, Docker Trusted Registry, Docker Unified Control Plane and Docker CLI from Docker, Inc.
+In November 2019, Mirantis acquired Docker Enterprise Technology Platform and all associated IP: Docker Enterprise Engine, Docker Trusted Registry, Docker Unified Control Plane and Docker CLI from Docker, Inc.

 In August 2020, Mirantis acquired Lens, an open source Integrated Development Environment for Kubernetes, from Kontena, the Finnish company that originally developed Lens.

 In July 2022, Mirantis acquired Amazee.io, developer of Lagoon, an open source application delivery platform for Kubernetes.

 In January 2023, Mirantis acquired Shipa, a company that builds tools to help developers develop, deploy and manage cloud-native applications.